nprapps/interactive-template/readme.rst

 By default, this template can publish to S3.
 Two publication targets are set in ``project.json``: stage and live.
-Running ``grunt publish`` will push contents of the build folder to the staging bucket and path.
+Running ``grunt publish`` will push the contents of the build folder to the staging bucket and path.
 To push to the live bucket, you must first set ``production: true`` in your ``project.json`` file, then run ``grunt publish:live``.
 This is to protect against accidental publication.